jschwarz88/VLCHelper/README.md

-# VNCHelper
+# VLCHelper
-Alexa Skill to control VNC remotly by using vlc -intf rc
+Alexa Skill to control VLC remotly by using vlc -intf rc